stashed/docs/docs/guides/latest/monitoring/builtin.md

   --prometheus-namespace=monitoring
 ```

 This will add necessary annotations to `stash-operator` service.
-Prometheus server will scrap metrics using those annotations.
+Prometheus server will scrape metrics using those annotations.
 Let's check which annotations are added to the service,

 ```yaml
 $ kubectl get service -n kube-system stash-operator -o yaml